ad03/2048-Game/README.md

 # HOW TO RUN

 1. Debian/Ubuntu Linux
-  NCURSES library must be installed for running this program For installing follow the following steps:
+  NCURSES library must be installed for running this program \n For installing follow the following steps:
     a.
 Open the Terminal application.
     b.
 Type the following apt-get command (without quotes) to install ncurses header and libs: